C1 and P1: Main paradigms

 A variant of this paradigm is the filter paradigm.
 In this paradigm participants are asked to attend to a certain part of the visual field and to not pay attention to or "filter out" the rest of the visual field.
 Blocks of stimuli are presented one at a time in both attended and unattended space.
 Participants are to look for a target that differs from the rest of the stimuli on some number of dimensions such as size, length, luminance, etc. within only the attended space as indicated before every block.
-However, targets are also presented in the unattended space (e.g. Hillyard & Munte, 1984).
+However, targets are also presented in the unattended space.
 The important comparison in this paradigm is between the P1 for targets presented within the attended visual field versus targets that were presented out of the attended visual field.

 Another variant of the basic paradigm of selective attention is the visuospatial cueing paradigm.
 In this paradigm stimuli are presented one at a time in a fixed number of locations in the visual field.
 Participants are to look for and indicate if a particular stimulus is the target stimulus.
 The main aspect of this paradigm is that prior to every presentation of a stimulus there is a cue, indicating where the stimulus is going to be present.
-The cues, though, are not entirely accurate with some percentage indicating the wrong spatial location (Mangun & Hillyard, 1991).
-In some experiments there could even be cues that do not indicate any specific location whatsoever or a neutral cue (Luck, Hillyard, Mouloua, Woldorff, Clark & Hawkins, 1994).
+The cues, though, are not entirely accurate with some percentage indicating the wrong spatial location.
+In some experiments there could even be cues that do not indicate any specific location whatsoever or a neutral cue.
 The critical comparison in this paradigm is the comparison between the P1 on trials where the stimulus was presented in the location indicated by the cue versus trials when the stimulus was presented in a location not indicated by the cue.
 For those experiments where a neutral cue is given, another important comparison is between the P1 of the two trials where a directional cue is given (either correct or incorrect) versus the P1 on those trials where the cue gives no indication of a direction.

 Functional sensitivity

 Spatial location in the visual field

-The C1 component is sensitive to where a stimulus is presented in a visual field (Jeffreys and Axford, 1965).
+The C1 component is sensitive to where a stimulus is presented in a visual field.
 The C1 has been shown to be negative when items are presented in the top half of the visual field and positive when the visual stimuli are presented in the bottom half of the visual field.
-The scalp distribution of the C1 component can also lateralized based on the lateralization of the stimuli (Jeffreys & Axford, 1964).
+The scalp distribution of the C1 component can also lateralized based on the lateralization of the stimuli.
 Stimuli presented in the left half of the visual field will elicit more negativity over the rightward occipital and parietal channels.
 Stimuli presented in the right half of the visual field will elicit a negativity over the leftward occipital and parietal channels.